Pipeline acceleration helps you achieve efficient growth by shortening your sales cycle.

 It needs repeating.
 But if your sales teams are overly-reliant on a single connection at your client organization, you’re risking revenue loss in the event that the connection changes or roles or leaves the company.

-But the good news is that you can avert this risk if you focus on multi-threading, which is the practice of forming multiple relationships at an organization to create stronger ties.
+But the good news is that you can avert this risk if you focus on sales multi-threading, which is the practice of forming multiple relationships at an organization to create stronger ties.
 If your key contact for some reason leaves the company, and the account goes dark.
 You don’t have to start all over again.

 Where to start: